Omkarnj/LSTM-vs-GRU-for-Algotrading/README.md

 # LSTM-vs-GRU-for-Algotrading
 The main Objective of this project was to analyze the results of both LSTM and GRU on temporal dependencies of stock price data.

+## I would like to first tell you the special part about this project - its flexibility.
+The code used in this project can be used with ANY stock/crypto/commodities that you desire.
+You only need to find its name on yahoo finance and replace that name with the one I used in the code.
+While I cannot guarantee similar performance on other stocks, the code will indeed run without any hickeys.

 ## I have mainly used the closing prices of the stocks to predict their movement, in this example I used Kotak Bank historical stock price data, of which the closing prices over time are visualised below -